hubdrop/hubdrop.github.io/_posts/2014-02-08-the-future.markdown

 ---
 layout: post
-title:  "The Future of Funding for HubDrop"
+title:  "The Future of HubDrop"
 date:   2014-02-08 15:10:00
 ---